Thomas-Chabot/RbxToGit/README.md

 ## Requirements
 For the app to work, NodeJS (along with npm) must be installed onto your computer.

-This must also work in conjunction with the Roblox Studio plugin (see the RbxToGit_Plugin repository for details)
+This must also work in conjunction with the Roblox Studio plugin (see the RbxToGit-Plugin repository for details, https://github.com/Thomas-Chabot/RbxToGit-Plugin)

 ## Installation
 The easiest way to install the RbxToGit application is through npm.
 This can be done with the following command: